BobBuildTool/bob/doc/manual/configuration.rst

 string is interpreted as a boolean value (everything except the empty string, ``0`` and ``false`` is considered true).
-In case you're using the expression syntax you can use :ref:`bobpaths_string_literals` and :ref:`bobpaths_string_function_calls` to express a condition.
+In case you're using the expression syntax you can use :ref:`bobpaths_string_literals` and :ref:`bobpaths_string_function_calls` to express a condition (see :ref:`configuration-principle-booleans`).
 The SCM will only be considered if the condition passes.

 Currently the following ``scm`` values are supported: